Do I have to attend orientation?

 Yes, you will want to take it at least a week before your in-person Orientation date so you can be placed in the correct English and/or Math or science courses.

 You can take your placement testing online, remotely or if you live near Springfield, at our Testing Services office here on campus.
 It is Free.
 Placement Testing is scheduled at UIS throughout the year.
 Refer to the Testing Services webpage for directions to request online or in-person testing appointments and sample testing questions.

 If I or my parent/guardian/guest require(s) special assistance will UIS be able to provide me with the necessary assistance?

 Students who need accommodations (Assistive Technology, Documents in Large Format, Sign Language Interpreter) during Orientation, please indicate this on the online registration form.
 We need at least three weeks before the orientation session to make arrangements with our Office of Disability Services staff who will need time to contact sign language interpreters or take print material like our program and handouts and modify them for students who are blind or have a visual impairment.
 We will make every effort to make accommodations, but sign language interpreters are dependent on their availability.

 We can make some limited arrangements for parents/guardian/guests.
-Please call the Office of New Student Orientation & Parent Relations for further discussion.
+Please email the Office of New Student Orientation & Parent Relations for further discussion.

 Will I be able to receive my orientation date of choice?

 In June because we limit the number of student participants in each session they are filled on a first-come basis.
 Therefore, if you register early you are more likely to receive your 1st choice orientation session.
 Once a session is full the system will close the session.
 If someone changes their reservation, a session may open back up.
 August and January sessions have one orientation date and no limits on the number of student registrations, because they tend to have few students.